-Hawaiian Pork Kabobs has farm fresh pork, pineapple, and peppers.
-It’s tri-fecta of P ingredients!
+Hawaiian Pork Kabobs have farm fresh pork, pineapple, and peppers.
+It’s tri-fecta of ingredients!
 They’re also completely delicious, quick, and on the table in under 30.

 I’m drooling over all the shared recipes for #FarmersMarketWeek!
 Hopefully, you’ve found some delicious inspiration to head to your local farmer’s market.
 It might surprise you to see all the delicious things you can get there.
 And it’s locally grown, produced, and sold.
 That’s always a good thing.